 Toggle menu

 All Council Tax discounts are reviewed on a regular basis.
-If you have received a review letter asking to confirm your entitlement to a discount, please complete and return the letter as instructed.
-Failure to do so may result in the discount being cancelled.
+If you have received a review letter asking to confirm your entitlement to a discount, please complete and return the letter as instructed - if you do not, we may cancel your discount.

 On this page: